m0j0hn/jekyll-now/_posts/2016-12-11-Maven-Performance-Notebook.md

 tags: [java,maven]
 ---

-Some working notes on configuring & using Maven for best performance
+Configuring & using Maven for best performance

 [//]: # ( we are using this comment style )
 [//]: # ( ![_config.yml]({{ site.baseurl }}/images/config.png) )